Updated March 9, 2021

 Whipworm (Trichuris suis)

 This parasite can affect pigs of all ages but is most common in pigs younger than 6 months old.
 Mature pigs rarely show signs of infection unless under extreme stress.
-In general, many whipworm infections will not cause symptoms, but in severe cases may cause anorexia, dehydration, and diarrhea that contains blood and/ or mucus.
-In some cases, infections can result in death.
-Though fecal testing can be used to diagnose a whipworm infection, eggs are not present in feces until 7 weeks after infection, whereas symptoms are typically present 2-4 weeks after infection.
-The number of eggs present in a fecal sample also may not be reflective of the severity of the infection.
+In general, many whipworm infections will not cause clinical signs, but in severe cases may cause anorexia, dehydration, and diarrhea that contains blood and/or mucus.
+In severe cases, infections can result in death.
+Though fecal testing can be used to diagnose a whipworm infection, eggs are not present in feces until 7 weeks after infection, whereas clinical signs are typically present 2-4 weeks after infection.
+Clinical signs could become severe before eggs are present.
+Additionally, the number of eggs present in a fecal sample may not be reflective of the severity of the infection.
 If you suspect a whipworm infection, be sure to talk to your veterinarian about the best treatment options.
-They may recommend deworming without fecal testing due to the delay between symptoms and eggs being present.
+They may recommend deworming without fecal testing due to the challenges previously described.
 Be aware that eggs can remain infective in the soil for years.

 Sources: